 - Review, comment, and vote any proposed changes

 - Drive delivery goals and scope of projects

 Gaining access to the Open Standard requires a license that protects all parties from copyright, patent, or liability issues.
 This is NOT the same as a commercial software license.
 No one approves the license – anyone who signs has access to the standard and related assets.

 There is no fee or permission required to sign the license, but is does set out rules for using and contributing to the standard.
-The form of license required to use the RDO is an Apache 2.0 license – a standard contract form used to govern and protect many Open Standards.
+The form of license required to use the RDO open source license has yet to be determined.
+We plan to adopt a standard industry contract form like those used to govern and protect many Open Standards.

 All the code and components will be available on GitHub on 01/01/2020 and can be freely used under the permissive Apache 2.0 license, and tailored as necessary for specific use cases.
 Stay tuned

 Steering COmmittee Members